mbalabon/Balabon-Data-Science-Portfolio/MLStreamlitApp/README.md

 ݁₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁. ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊

 ## Model Evaluation and Visualizations

-The app evaluates models using the same metrics used in class.

 ### Classification metrics:
 - Accuracy